-Comparing this statement to global fertility trends in the past 30-to-40 years suggests that reality has overtaken the quantum effect hypothesis.
+Comparing this statement to global fertility trends in the past 30to-40 years suggests that reality has overtaken the quantum effect hypothesis.
 As fertility falls towards the replacement level, and below, across large swathe of developed economies, the quantum effect seems to have outlived itself in terms of acting as a comprehensive framework for explaining modern fertility.
-This is to say, it might explain some of it, but it falls short in terms of explaining the major shifts since the 1970s and 1980s.
-This sets up a controversial and, as far as I can see, still-unresolved issue in evolutionary science.
-Either some form of shifts in trade-offs-the Becker/ Kaplan quantity-quality trade-off, the change in returns for somatic and reproductive behaviour for women, or some other variantcan explain modern sub-replacement fertility or it can't.
+This is to say, it might explain some of it, but it falls short in terms of explaining the big shifts since the 1970s.
+This is a controversial and, as far as I can see, still-unresolved issue in evolutionary science.
+Either some form of shifts in trade-offs-the Becker/Kaplan quantity-quality trade-off, the change in returns for somatic and reproductive behaviour for women, or some other variant-can explain modern subreplacement fertility or it can't.
 In the latter case, sub-replacement fertility is either maladaptive, or another explanation is needed.

-In a general sense, a Kaplan/ Becker quantum effect is inconsistent with fertility dropping too far below replacement levels, as it would be running into the time-old adage of not putting all your eggs in one basket.
-Specifically, there is a lower bound of one child per family because, for obvious reasons, you cannot increase investALPHA SOURCES ment in the quality of something that doesn't exist.
+In a general sense, a Kaplan/Becker quantum effect is inconsistent with fertility dropping too far below replacement levels, as it would be running into the time-old adage of not putting all your eggs in one basket.
+Specifically, there is a lower bound of one child per family because, for obvious reasons, you cannot increase investone basket.
+Specifically, there is a lower bound of one child per family because, for obvious reasons, you cannot increase investment in the quality of something that doesn't exist.
 The issue, from the point of view of the individual family, is that investment a lot in a few children, if not one child, raises the risk that your investment is all for nothing in the case of injury or accident.
 Even if we allow for the possibility that a Becker/Kaplan quantum effect can drive fertility below replacement levels-in societies where child and adolescent mortality are low-the further birth rates fall below two, the more inclined researchers will be to ask whether some other force is in play, for good reason.